ILRI-Genomics-Platform/sars-cov-2-genomics-and-bioinformatics-2024/modules/phylogenomics/_posts/2024-01-02-phylogenetics-practicals.md

 #### Summary
-This exercise offers a guide on how to conduct maximum likelihood phylodynamic inference to reconstruct the evolutionary dynamics based on a set of virus sequences that been isolated at different points in time (‘heterochronous’ data) using [TreeTime](https://github.com/neherlab/treetime).
+This exercise offers a guide on how to conduct maximum likelihood phylodynamic inference to reconstruct the evolutionary dynamics based on a set of virus sequences that have been isolated at different points in time (‘heterochronous’ data) using [TreeTime](https://github.com/neherlab/treetime).
 The focus is on SARS-CoV-2 virus evolution, in particular on the emergence and viral exchanges of the alpha (B.1.1.7) variant of SARS-CoV-2 in Kenya.